 A Way to Reduce Anxiety and Fear

 Being afraid is a terrible feeling.
-Even experience of its less sharp, more generalized version, anxiety, is uncomfortable and debilitating.
+Even experience of its less sharp, more generalized version–anxiety–is uncomfortable and debilitating.
 And everyone justifiably has these feelings from time to time.
-But some women find that fear and anxiety are characteristic features of their lives, even when these feelings are not warranted.
+But some women find that fear and anxiety are characteristic features of their lives.

 Fear is completely natural—it can trigger (or is triggered by) biological, biochemical, neurological and psychological reactions to perceived danger.
 Fear can be powerful and overwhelmingly debilitating or highly motivating, and it can be subtler—like anxiety—quietly nagging at our peace of mind.
 It warns us that loss of happiness, safety, or physical wellbeing is impending.

-We can be afraid of so many uncontrollable major factors that would hugely impact our lives (for example, natural disasters), not to speak of a fear of creepy-crawlies (you should hear me shriek), splitting our pant seams, and getting on the wrong subway train.
-When we are exposed too often to excessive fear-producing stress, the result may be a hyper-vigilant stress-response and harm to psychological and physical health as well as to aging.
-The problem is that in the modern world many things that may elicit fear, such as a surprise quiz, a stern look from the boss, or the daily news, may create fear that shuts down the executive functions of the brain, which we need to deal with such complex situations.
-In these circumstances, fleeing or fighting won’t accomplish what we need.
+When we are often exposed to excessive fear-producing stress, the result may be a hyper-vigilant stress-response that harms our psychological and physical health as well as aging us.
+The problem is that in the modern world many things that may elicit fear, such as a surprise quiz, a stern look from the boss, or the daily news, may create fear that shuts down the executive functions of the brain, all of which we need to deal with complex situations.

-The physiological effect during the practice of the Transcendental Meditation (TM) technique is just the opposite of the fight or flight reflex.
+The physiological effect during the practice of the Transcendental Meditation (TM) technique is the opposite of the stress response.
 Studies show that how we react to stressful events in the environment depends on how stressful we are feeling inside.
-For example, research shows that people who carry around more stress inside themselves, as measured by spontaneous skin resistance responses, show more extensive startle “fear” responses and recover more slowly from stressful events.
-TM meditators have been shown to experience less of these internal stress responses and startle responses compared to non-meditating control subjects of the same age and demographics.
+In published studies, TM meditators have been shown to experience less of these internal stress responses and startle responses compared to non-meditating control subjects of the same age and demographics.

 Women’s everyday fears

 As psychotherapist Judith Pomerantz wrote, “The Transcendental Meditation technique opens our awareness to an inner reservoir of serenity—we become calm, centered and more at ease—even in the midst of a hectic demanding day.
 TM reduces stress and expands awareness so we become more alert to the needs of others as well as ourselves.
 It quiets the mind so we can listen better.
-It reduces anxiety and lets the heart flow so that we can be more generous and nurturing….
-To create the most happy harmonious union with her family, friends, and associates, a woman must draw from the infinite source of life—the unified field of infinite silent potential—at the deepest level of her mind.”
+It reduces anxiety and lets the heart flow so that we can be more generous and nurturing.”

 Peace of mind

-A lovely woman named Charlotte who had been living in New York City for most of her adult life had been practicing the TM technique for thirty years.
-When asked what she thought was the most precious benefit she’d received from TM, without hesitation she replied simply, “No more fear.”
+A lovely woman named Charlotte who had been practicing the TM technique for 30 years was asked what she thought was the most precious benefit she’d received from TM.
+Without hesitation she replied simply, “No more fear.”

 What an astonishing, most promising and wonderful answer.
-No more fear.
+No more anxiety or fear.
 At all.
 Ever.
-Peace of mind.
 The only way to achieve such a thing is to be completely deeply connected to the most invincible level of oneself.
 And this is what Transcendental Meditation offers.